Salon (website): Content and coverage

 Salon covers a variety of topics, including entertainment and culture, and food, with a particular focus on U.S. politics from a liberal and progressive point of view.
 Salon's web presence includes a YouTube channel, where it produces the show and podcast Standing Room Only with Amanda Marcotte, among other content.

 According to the senior contributing writer for the American Journalism Review, Paul Farhi, Salon offers "provocative (if predictably liberal) political commentary and lots of sex."

 In 2008, Salon launched the interactive initiative Open Salon, a social content site/blog network for its readers.
 Originally a curated site with some of its content being featured on Salon, it fell into editorial neglect and was closed in March 2015.

-Responding to the question, "How far do you go with the tabloid sensibility to get readers?," former Salon.com editor-in-chief David Talbot said:
+Responding to the question, "How far do you go with the tabloid sensibility to get readers?," former Salon editor-in-chief David Talbot said:

 Is Salon more tabloid-like?
 Yeah, we've made no secret of that.
 I've said all along that our formula here is that we're a smart tabloid.
 If by tabloid what you mean is you're trying to reach a popular audience, trying to write topics that are viscerally important to a readership, whether it's the story about the mother in Houston who drowned her five children or the story on the missing intern in Washington, Chandra Levy.